 Ruby on Rails Setup - https://youtu.be/Oh8GrPInDMQ

-9.1.4 Other specific requirements:
+9.1.4 Other specific requirements: (Good!!)

 In order to have this project work an active and stable internet connection is needed.
 For final deployment, a dedicated and port-forwarded server will be the ideal location to host the web app.